Learn How Child Custody Works Today With LI Divorce Mediation

 Even when the custody is joint and the support works, the children are at risk to develop behavioral and emotional problems.
 Therefore, we highly recommend that when couples go through Divorce Mediation on Long Island, that they force themselves to work out their differences for the sake of the children.
 We, ourselves offer post-divorce counseling sessions to family members who have gone through divorce mediation on Long Island.

-Return to the FAQs Long Island page to learn about the other aspects of divorcing in NY.
+Visit our FAQ page to learn about the other aspects of divorcing in NY.